mishakrik2/devpro/README.md

 - How should it be deployed?

 1) The only required software on the host machine is Jenkins and Docker.
-Make sure that Docker is connected to Jenkins via a UNIX socket and.
+Make sure that Docker is connected to Jenkins via a UNIX socket.
 This should be done in the configuration of Docker plugin in Jenkins itself.
 2) Create a new pipeline item in Jenkins.
 3) In the 'Pipeline' section choose 'Pipeline script from SCM', Git as SCM, use this repository's URL: https://github.com/mishakrik2/devpro and use a pre-existing key.
 You can obtain the key by contacting me directly.
 4) Branch should be specified as */jenkins